 Don't assume that you know your target audience

 You set up your site, you place your products, you run a campaign, and… nothing happens.
-You’re probably wondering what went wrong.
+You're probably wondering what went wrong.
 Have you done the proper research and determined the needs and expectations of your target audience?
 Defining the reach group and understanding their customer journey is crucial.
 User experience is essential – that factor determines if your potential customers stay on your website and make purchases.
-You need to create personas (ideal clients) and implement content that resonates with their needs.
-Would you buy something that you consider not worth spending your hard-earned money on?
+You must create personas (ideal clients) and implement content that resonates with their needs.
+Would you buy something you consider not worth spending your hard-earned money on?
 What you need to do is:

 – Learn about the values that are important to your customers;